edinburgh-napier/SET09102/notes/unit6_applications/data_driven.md

 As mentioned a couple of times in the table, a common strategy when working with relational databases in an object-oriented language is to use an _object-relational mapper_ (ORM).
-An ORM abstracts the idiosyncracies of the relational database behind an access API that object-oriented developers find more familiar.
+An ORM abstracts the idiosyncrasies of the relational database behind an access API that object-oriented developers find more familiar.
 As an example, consider the situation where the code needs to look up a user record by its primary key.
 The SQL statement might be